 2020

-In 2020, AGEM also helped organize the ImmunoMetNet symposium, focused on immunometabolic research performed in the Netherlands.
+In 2020, AGEM helped organize the ImmunoMetNet symposium, focused on immunometabolic research performed in the Netherlands.
 Keynote speaker Maxim

 Artyomov (Washington University, St Louis) explained the fundamentals of RNAsequencing and metabolomics by using paintings of Rembrandt and other Dutch painters.
 Despite the virtual set-up of the meeting, there were still numerous interesting discussions due to the meet-the-speaker sessions in the small breakout rooms and the possibility to ask questions after each talk.